Ocean cruising in the Western Mediterranean and Atlantic Isles

 Marseille is one of the most popular calls on a Western Mediterranean cruise and for good reason.
 The oldest city in France was founded in 600BC and subsequently features a wealth of historic and culturally fascinating sites, including the Cathedral of Notre-Dame-de-la-Garde and the old town, filled with crafts, shops, bars and street art.
 Alternatively, you could also choose to venture off and visit one of Provence’s headline destinations, such as Aix, Avignon, Arles and the Camargue, Cassis, complete with lavender fields and perched villages.

-Art lovers have truly come home when they visit Florence.
+Art lovers have truly come home when they visit Florence on a Mediterranean cruise.
 The Tuscan capital is filled with countless masterpieces of Renaissance art and architecture.
 Iconic and must-see sights include the Duomo, a cathedral with a terracotta-tiled dome engineered by Brunelleschi and a bell tower by Giotto; the Galleria dell'Accademia, which displays Michelangelo’s 'David' sculpture, and the Uffizi Gallery, where you’ll find Botticelli’s The Birth of Venus and da Vinci’s Annunciation.
 Of course, there is more to the charming Italian city than artwork, including a thriving restaurant and nightlife scene, as well as excellent shopping.

-Arriving into the ‘Garden Island of Madeira’ on a cruise ship and you can immediately see why it was such a firm favourite with the likes of Winston Churchill, who came to Funchal frequently to paint.
+Arriving on the ‘Garden Island of Madeira’ via a cruise ship and you can immediately see why it was such a firm favourite with the likes of Winston Churchill, who came to Funchal frequently to paint.
 Backed by hills, the capital city of Portugal’s Madeira archipelago region is known for its lush, verdant landscapes and superlative wine cellars.
-A horticulturalist’s dream, you cannot stop over in Funchal without paying a visit to the famed Madeira Botanical Garden, home to a fascinating collection of a wide variety of plants and boasting spectacular views over the city.
+A horticulturist's dream, you cannot stop over in Funchal without paying a visit to the famed Madeira Botanical Garden, home to a fascinating collection of a wide variety of plants and boasting spectacular views over the city.

 Puerto del Rosario (Fuertaventura), Canary Islands